Welcome to Toronto’s Summerhill neighbourhood!

 Summerhill is an area of Toronto known for its beautiful Victorian and Edwardian style homes, winding streets, greenery, and local parks.
-Located just shy of St.Clair & Yonge, and just north of Rosedale, Summerhill is a relatively central Toronto neighbourhood with easy access to transit and local hot spots.
+Located just shy of St.Clair & Yonge, and just north of Rosedale, Summerhill is a relatively central Toronto neighbourhood with easy access to transit and is buzzing with local hot spots.

 ‘Summerhill’ derives its name from the home formerly known as ‘Summer Hill’, the primary settlement of the area, owned by the Thompson family.
 The land was later divided, among heirs of the family, in the 1800s.